Azores São Miguel

 The postcard view of the island, which I saw printed on postcards sent back home, is Miradouro da Boca do Inferno.
 It is a short dirt trail that climbs up a high point perched above the lakes of Sete Cidades.
 At sunset or sunrise, the green of the island and the blue of the ocean simmer up into the purple, gold, rose, and sulphur of the sky.
 We went into our car and drove up to the point.
 We had a few hours before sunrise and our timing would be perfect.

 As we got closer and closer, the sky turned whiter and whiter.
 Clear blue was replaced by murky white.
 Fog collapsed over the mountains the higher we went until only a few feat were visible in front of us.
 I kept looking up wishing for a westerly wind to blow the fog away.
 Nicole parked the car and we took turns guessing which trail actually would lead us to the viewpoint.
-Dew began collecting immediately on any smooth service.
+Dew began collecting immediately on the car.

 We were inside a cloud.
 Next time, we would give ourselves more than once chance to see this vista.
 For now, it was back to the city on our last night.

-Our seats on the plane were adjacent to the emergency exit.
-As we flew above the island to take in the magnificence of the Azores, our only window was a 4-inch wide porthole at the top of the emergency door.
+Our seats on the plane were adjacent the emergency exit.
+As we flew above the island to take in the magnificence of the Azores, our only window was a 2-inch porthole at the very top of the emergency door.
 We wouldn’t see a single thing during takeoff.
 I closed my eyes instead and pictured the landscapes we saw and the trip we had.
+Those would do quite well I thought, and I drifted off to sleep.

 How do I say?